-In order to deepen the international TVET community’s understanding on this topic, UNESCO-UNEVOC and the UNESCO Global Education Monitoring Report are organizing a virtual conference to discuss and identify suitable measures to support inclusive TVET.
+In order to deepen the international TVET community’s understanding on this topic, UNESCO-UNEVOC and the UNESCO Global Education Monitoring Report organized a virtual conference to discuss and identify suitable measures to support inclusive TVET.

-The insights and evidence gathered in this virtual conference will contribute to the 2020 GEMR report.
+The insights and evidence gathered in this virtual conference contributed to the 2020 Global Education Monitor Report.